I am a software engineer in Silicon Valley, but not the “Silicon Valley” in the popular culture.

 Does such a place exist, and has it ever achieved any real success?

-Although I believe that each of Microsoft, Google and Box at some points has qualified as the “quiet, unassuming” place that does great, innovative works, I want to point out a much stronger example: Pixar.
+Although I believe that each of Microsoft, Google, and Box at some points has qualified as the “quiet, unassuming” place that does great, innovative works, I want to point out another exemplary example: Pixar.

-I have the good fortune to attend a talk by Ed Catmull, the President of Pixar, where he shared with Aaron Levie about his lessons in creativity, culture and leadership.
-It was a very fascinating talk, and I still remember this line: “Magic happens when ego leaves the room.”
+I have the good fortune to attend a talk by Ed Catmull, the President of Pixar, where he shared with Aaron Levie about his lessons in creativity, culture, and leadership.
+It was a very fascinating talk, and I still remember his quote:

 Reading his book (Creativity, Inc.) makes me realize that exists a variety of companies and company cultures.
 Successful leaders can come in different personalities (the extrovert vs. the introvert) and experience (the college dropout vs. the veteran), and so too do successful companies.

-While the success of Apple and the likes have proven the power of individual charisma and the wisdom of rule-breaking, companies like Pixar provide a counterpoint showing that successes and creative ideas can come forth from the most quiet, unlikely places.
+While the success of Apple and the likes have proven the power of individual charisma and the wisdom of rule-breaking, companies like Pixar provide a counterpoint showing that successes and creative ideas can come forth from the quietest, the most unlikely places.